 This is an on-road leg and there is a bit of a climb today, up and over the Pigeon Valley Saddle (325m), with a gravel section of 14km.
 There are no shops or cafes between Wakefield and Riwaka.
 The road is marked with Great Taste Trail markers and has low traffic volumes though logging trucks can be expected occasionally in one short section.
 Once over the saddle (the summit is 11 km from Wakefield) Pigeon Valley is lush and gently rolling and you will see the first old tobacco kiln on this road.
 The settlements in this valley are often just one house or perhaps a little school.
 Woodstock (32 km from Wakefield) is simply a junction and accommodation in the Woodstock area is very limited.
-From Woodstock to Motueka is an on-road section which is very quiet and lovely – and gently downhill virtually all the way, following the Motueka River.
+From Woodstock to Riwaka (33 km) is an on-road section which is very quiet and lovely – and gently downhill virtually all the way, following the Motueka River.
 Enjoy the occasional roadside fruit stall, the tobacco and hop kilns and lovely picnic spots (and one fabulous swimming spot) beside the river here.
-The on-road section rejoins the Great Taste Trail Coastal Route at Riwaka and from here it is an easy 4.5km to the edge of Motueka.
+The on-road section rejoins the Great Taste Trail Coastal Route at Riwaka and from here it is an easy 4km to the western edge of Motueka.
 The town is bustling and colourful during the summer fruit-picking season so take time to relax here.

 Day 3.
 Motueka to Kaiteriteri (17km)